Transfer Student

 Annual Security Report

-Tarrant County College Police Department prepares the Annual Security Report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The report includes statistics for the previous three years concerning reported Clery Act crimes that occurred on campus, in certain non-campus buildings or property owned or controlled by the Tarrant County College District, and on public property within or immediately adjacent to and accessible from the campus.
-The Annual Security Report also includes institutional policies concerning campus security, the reporting of crimes, sexual assault, and policies regarding alcohol, drug and tobacco use.
+Tarrant County College District Police Department prepares the Annual Security Report in compliance with the Jeanne Clery Campus Safety Act.
+The report includes statistics for the previous three years (2022, 2023, 2024) for reported Clery Act crimes that occurred on the campuses, non-campus buildings, or property owned or controlled by the Tarrant County College District, and on public property within or immediately adjacent to and accessible from the campuses.
+The Tarrant County College District does not have any residential housing on the campuses.
+The Annual Security Report also includes institutional policy statements pertaining to campus security, the reporting of crimes, timely warning and emergency notification procedures, response to reported sexual offenses and Violence Against Women Act (VAWA) crimes, and policies regarding alcohol, drug, and tobacco use.

 Read the Annual Security Report (PDF)